-BroadForward’s BFX Interface Gateway offers users a flexible and integrated set of routing and service creation capabilities that work across 3GPP based networks (2G, 3G, LTE, IMS) and non-3GPP networks (Wi-Fi, Cable, DSL, FTTH, Fixed), without the need for scripting or development.
-BFX’s on-board interworking function enables connections to and from virtually any Network or IT interface.
-BFX features a rich set of translation, conversion and service logic functions for a wide range of protocols, such as Diameter, RADIUS, HTTP, SOAP, REST, XML, JSON, LDAP, SS7 (MAP/CAP/INAP), ENUM, TCP/IP, UDP and SCTP.
-Due to the modular architecture of BFX, it offers an unrivalled flexibility to add new/other interfaces in a short time frame.
+BroadForward offers advanced protocol interworking for multi-vendor environments across 3GPP based networks (2G, 3G, 4G, 5G, IMS) and non-3GPP networks (Wi-Fi, Cable, DSL, FTTH, Fixed).
+The productized software solution offers a flexible and integrated set of routing and service creation capabilities that work out-of-the-box and have no need for scripting or development.
+The on-board interworking function enables connections to and from virtually any Network or IT interface.
+The BroadForward Protocol interworking solution features a rich set of translation, conversion and service logic functions for a wide range of protocols, such as Diameter, RADIUS, HTTP, SOAP, REST, XML, JSON, LDAP, SS7 (MAP/CAP/INAP), ENUM, SIP, TCP/IP, UDP and SCTP.
+Due to the modular architecture, BroadForward offers unrivalled multi-protocol interworking flexibility to add or adapt interfaces in a short time frame.

 Example use cases

-Some examples of interworking cases deployed by BroadForward:
+Some examples of interworking cases BroadForward can handle:

-• SS7 – Diameter: 3G – 4G interworking for authentication in roaming scenarios;
+- SS7 – Diameter – HTTP: 3G – 4G interworking for transitional purposes or authentication in roaming scenarios;

-Using BFX for protocol interworking has many advantages over traditional upgrade and development approaches:
+Using BroadForward Interworking has many advantages over traditional upgrade and development approaches: